 The Review Board meets monthly during the regular meeting of the RIHPHC.
 The meetings are open to the public, and you are welcome to attend.
 Agendas are available in advance.

 Nominations to the National Register are kept at the RIHPHC office.
-For more information, email Mercedes Monteiro or call her at (401)222-4133.
+For more information, email Jeffrey Emidy or call him at (401)222-4134.

 During the time the proposed nomination is reviewed by the SHPO, property owners and local, state, and federal officials are notified of the intent to consider a property for nomination.
 Local officials and property owners are given the opportunity to comment on the nomination.
 Owners of private properties have the opportunity to object to or concur with the nomination.